Team

 Scientist hero: Prof. Joan Steitz

 Fun fact about me: For two years during my postdoc, I played the triple cello pans in a steel pan band.
-I am currently scratching the percussion itch by learning to play the tabla.
+I am currently scratching the percussion itch by learning to play the tabla and tenor pan.

 ————————————————–